yarafe/Test/README.md

 Syslog Daemon (Log Collector): Utilizing either rsyslog or syslog-ng, this daemon performs dual functions

--Actively listens for Syslog messages originating from Fortigate on TCP port 514.
+-Actively listens for Syslog messages originating from FortiGate on TCP port 514.

 -forwards only identified CEF messages to the Log Analytics Agent on localhost, utilizing TCP port 25226.